spectrum-finance/docs/docs/3-user-guides/quick-start.md

 ### 3.1.
 Get real assets

 Get some ERG on one of the following exchanges ([list of available exchanges](https://ergoplatform.org/en/exchanges/)) and withdraw them to your Nautilus wallet address.

 ### 3.2.
 Get test assets

 Just visit [Ergo Faucet](https://ergofaucet.org/) and follow suggested steps.

-## 4. Connect wallet to Spectrum.DEX
+## 4. Connect wallet to Spectrum Finance

 4.1.
 Go to [app.spectrum.fi](https://app.spectrum.fi)